snow6oy/recurrink/block/README.md

 11 new colours
 66 new entries
 ```
+To see the pen names in Inkscape explode has to pass them to the SVG.

 3. Block.styles recieves pen names from db
 4. Model.linear replaces group id with penam OR fallback to fill name